(Gastroesophageal Reflux Disease Diet; Heartburn Diet)

 How You Eat

 Food moves down the throat and into the stomach.
 A muscular ring tightens to help keep the food in the stomach while it is digested.
-This ring is sometimes too weak to do its job properly or we may put too much pressure on it.
-Eating habits that can help reduce the pressure on this ring and decrease your GERD symptoms include:
+This ring is sometimes too weak or we may put too much pressure on it.
+Eating habits that can help ease pressure on this ring and lower the risk of GERD problems are:

 What You Eat